d3x0r/JSON6/README.md

 legacy octal escape `"\1"`, or `"\9"` which sloppy mode silently reduces to `"9"`) are still rejected by `esStrictCompatible`.

+A numeric object key keeps its source text rather than JavaScript's normalized form, so `{1e3:1}` gives the key `"1e3"` here but `"1000"` in JavaScript (where a NumericLiteral key is converted through its numeric value).
+This applies under `esStrictCompatible` too: the "same meaning when pasted" guarantee is about what parses, not about the exact key string produced by each parser.

 ```js
 JSON6.parse("{'a-b': 0123}");                                        // { 'a-b': 123 }  (default)
 JSON6.parse("{'a-b': 0123}", null, { esStrictCompatible: true });    // throws